zmerrychristmas/zmerrychristmas.github.io/_posts/2022-04-16-shortened-url-by-ruby-on-rails.md

 ---
-title: Shortened URL By Ruby ON Rails
+title: Shortened URL By Ruby On Rails
 categories:
 - Framework
 - Rails